ricardofares/normadist/typescript/README.md

 #### *static* #of(mean, standardDeviation[, erf])

 Returns a `normal distribution` with specified `mean` and `standardDeviation`.
 Further, the user can still specify the implementation of the error function.
 However, this it is not *recommended*.

+#### *static* #isNormalDistributed(cdf, mean, standardDeviation[, tolerance])

+Returns `true` if the distribution specified by the *cumulative distribution function* is approximately normal distributed.
+Otherwise, `false` is returned.
+Furthermore, the tolerance can be adjusted, such that, the reliability about `cdf` is adjusted.